Taxes and the 3-Tier System: Why Wine Costs So Much

 Retail Wine Prices vs. Restaurant Wine Prices

-Fortunately, The Internet is Disrupting the 3-Tier System
+The Internet Is Disrupting the Three-Tier System

 flash-wine-sale-websites